 To sales leaders tasked with hard numbers aimed at profit margins and growth, recruitment may just equate to an unwelcome distraction – a necessary evil best passed along, and left to, the HR department.
-Thing is, the wrong (or right) people categorically impact company KPIs, sales culture, account retention and even growth.
+The thing is, the wrong (or right) people categorically impact company KPIs, sales culture, account retention, and even growth.

 In fact, today’s talent-driven market demands a close relationship with your HR department.
 It’s worth its weight in gold, this partnership.

 Having put that out of the way, this article is aimed to unveil trends that matter to sales directors looking to acquire and retain the best talent.
 So, without further ado, let’s take a grand look at what we have to say.

 Starting from Within: The Salary Game

 We start with this because remuneration has never always been the most important criteria for candidates, but it rarely does fall out of the top four in that regard.
 On one side of the coin, you have sales executives ready to ask for more, even at fairly junior levels.
 On the flip side, hiring managers identify that expectations don’t match commercial realities or visible skill sets.